 Why You Need To Replace Your Tile Flooring

 We are often asked about the viability of covering old ceramic or quarry tile flooring with a new epoxy system.
-We get very excited when we are asked this question because we get to share our knowledge of resinous seamless flooring system installation.
+We get very excited when we are asked this question because we get to share our knowledge of commercial kitchen epoxy flooring system installation.
 A project like this isn't just viable, it's something we recommend.

 Tile flooring used to offer many benefits to a commercial or restaurant kitchen.
 But, for a modern kitchen, they need to be replaced with a floor that is easier to clean and maintain.
 Urethane cement is now the go-to replacement because you don't need to remove the old tile floor, you can just cover it.